Preference Restrictions in Computational Social Choice: A Survey: Winner Determination

 Unsurprisingly, given that evaluating the Chamberlin--Courant rule is hard, it is also hard to find an optimal committee under the Monroe rule for general preferences, for both its utilitarian and its egalitarian variant \citep{betzler2013computation}.
 As we will see, the addition of the balancedness constraint is an additional challenge from an algorithmic perspective, even if the input preferences are structured.

 \paragraph{Single-Peaked Preferences}

 \citet{betzler2013computation} show that the \emph{egalitarian} version of the Monroe rule admits a polynomial-time algorithm for single-peaked preferences and any choice of the scoring vector $\mathbf w$.
 Their algorithm is rather involved and exploits a connection to the 1-dimensional rectangle stabbing problem.
+The problem admits an FPT (resp.
+XP) algorithm for nearly single-peaked profiles with respect to voter (resp. alternative) deletion \citep{chen2023efficient}.

 For the utilitarian version of the Monroe rule, \citet{betzler2013computation} give an example of a scoring vector $\mathbf w$ for which evaluating the Monroe rule remains hard even for single-peaked preferences.
 However, it remains a challenging open problem to determine whether hardness also holds for Borda scores:

 \begin{open} What is the computational complexity of computing a winning committee under the Monroe rule with Borda scores if voters' preferences are single-peaked? \end{open}

 \paragraph{Single-Crossing Preferences}